bozensel/textfsm-netmiko-example/README.md

 # textfsm-netmiko-example
-how to get admin "down" interfaces using parser.
+How to get admin "down" interfaces using parser.

 Following is used to parse "show interface description" data.